Kukkimonsuta/Odachi/README.md

 ## Odachi.Extensions.Formatting

 Formatting extensions.
 Includes word splitting and casing changes.<br />
 🚧 In development.
 Happy with the current state.
 May change outside of semver.

+## Odachi.Extensions.Primitives

+Primitives extensions.
+Includes entity reference, file reference.<br />
+🚧 In development.
+Happy with the current state.
+May change outside of semver.

 ## Odachi.Extensions.Reflection